Search

 What About Licensing Regulations for Wheelchair Vans?

-If you’re driving a wheelchair van in Canada, the type of license you’ll need depends on the province you live in.
+If you’re driving a wheelchair van in Canada, the type of license you’ll need depends on the province in which you live.
 For the following provinces, you’ll need a class 5 license:

 • Manitoba